 The Canton Tower, also known as the Guangzhou Tower or "Slim Waist" Tower.

-My mom in front of her old school when she lived a brief period of time (under a year) in the Panyu District of Guangzhou, China.
+My mom in front of her sister's old would-be middle school (she only attended elementary school for four years) in the Panyu District of Guangzhou, China.

-My mom in front of her old school when she lived a brief period of time (under a year) in the Panyu District of Guangzhou, China.
+My mom in front of her sister's old would-be middle school (she only attended elementary school for four years) in the Panyu District of Guangzhou, China.

 Lighted bridge on Inner Ring Rd. over the Zhujiang River as seen from a cruise ship.